 Guadalupe Mountains one of the most overlooked National Parks in the system and the Guadalupe River doesn’t get nearly the attention it deserves as a river fishing destination for trout.
 You can camp right on the water in the Guadalupe River State Park that shares the river’s name.
 The Dyrt Ranger Matt M. notes, “There are plenty of areas to camp with all the expected amenities.
 It usually isn’t too busy so you can get your pick of the camp sites.
 All of them are walking distance from the river where there are good places to get in as well as trails all around to see the beautiful Texas Hills Country.”

 Despite the Texas heat, the river stays cold and clean for a year-round fish population that is carefully minded by the fine members of the Guadalupe River Chapter of Trout Unlimited.
 A fun fact is that the waters here were originally stocked with rainbow trout by the Lone Star Brewing Company— a regional favorite.
-Bring one fishing backpack cooler like the sturdy dry-bag style ones made by IceMule for your catch, rather than keeping your brewskies cold.
+Bring a cooler like the sturdy dry-bag style ones made by IceMule for your catch, rather than keeping your brewskies cold.
 Drinking isn’t allowed in public places according to state park regulations.
 However, once you get home you’ll hopefully have plenty of fresh fish left over, and you can play the Lone Star Beer bottle cap game while reminiscing about your camping trip.

 4. White River National Wildlife Refuge, Arkansas